1. Approximately how many reported sightings are there of woodwose/bigfoot/wildman in UK.?

 8. Why would they come close to towns?

-We have left them no choice, at one point the Uk was one huge forest and wetland, as we take more and more away from the green spaces, “they” are forced closer and closer to us everyday.
-Even in the forests and woodlands that are “their” homes, we enter on a daily basis, to ride or walk or enjoy nature, they learnt to live alongside us along time ago, and adapted because they had to.
+Some people agree it may be that we humans have not left them any choice in the matter, at one point the Uk was one huge forest and wetland, with as many eco habitats as you could find in an Aboral Forest, mountain regions and green valleys, but as we take more and more away from the green spaces, “they” are forced closer and closer to us everyday.
+Even in the forests and woodlands that are “their” homes, we enter on a daily basis, to ride or walk or enjoy nature, ‘they’ have learnt to live alongside us unseen ‘they’ along time ago, and adapted because they had to.
 Sadly everyday in the UK more and more land is being claimed for private use or building as we speak, a trend we need to reverse and fast.
+Eco laws boycotted due to clever loopholes.
+Green belt being turned into shopping centres and homes, housing estates and schools, hospitals and trading estates, reducing nature to smaller and smaller ‘green corridors’ Luckily only 7% of the UK is urban, that statistic also includes roads and motorway.
+So for all we see ourselves as ‘Urbanites’ we are only ever a short walk away from nature, everyone of our Counties, Towns and Cities are not only surrounded by Areas of Natural Beauty, Nature Reserves, River Valleys and land owned privately by the Colleges for study and scientific interest but also M.O.D land they also have Rivers and Streams running through them with out to the sea.
+There are 90 estuaries in the UK and 27 River Valleys.
+The river Medway alone has 16 accounts of an upright hairy, large dark, ‘bigfoot or ape like creature, the latest being Jan 2019

 9. What are they?